 The Swiss Cheese Plant looks fantastic with shiny, polished leaves.
 Make sure you clean it regularly to keep this attractive look.

 This is often a confusing thing to see, as almost all plants will grow towards the light, not away from it.
-If light levels are low however new young leaves on new shoots will often grow towards even darker areas, which is known as negative phototropism.
+However if light levels are quite low the young leaves and shoots on Swiss Cheese Plant's will often grow towards even darker areas, which is known as negative phototropism.

 Dripping / Crying leaves (guttation)